Vitamin K is found in two natural forms: phylloquinone and menaquinone.

 Phylloquinone, also known as vitamin K1, is made by plants, so it makes up most of the vitamin K you get from your diet.
-Phylloquinone is found in green, leafy vegetables, okra, asparagus (find out why asparagus makes your urine smell funny), prunes, avocado, canola, olive and soybean oils.
+Phylloquinone is found in green, leafy vegetables, okra, asparagus, prunes, avocado, canola, olive and soybean oils.

-Menaquinone (vitamin K2) is made by probiotic bacteria in the digestive tracts of animals, and is found in small amounts in meat, fish and fermented foods.
-A third type of vitamin K, menadione, is a synthetic form of vitamin K and is not used in humans.
+Menaquinone (vitamin K2) is made by probiotic bacteria in the digestive tracts of animals and is found in small amounts in meat, fish and fermented foods.
+A third form of vitamin K, menadione, is a synthetic form of vitamin K and is not used in humans.

 Vitamin K is also available as a dietary supplement.
 It may interact with certain anticoagulant medications, so don't take vitamin K supplements before talking to your healthcare provider.